What I Found Under the Hoop House After a Deep Freeze in My Vegetable Garden

 They even threw them on top of the 10′ cage we have to protect tomatoes from birds

-Lesson: If your garden is accessable on known potential vandalism days, like the last day of school, shedule a pot luck, or hang out there, or rotate folks being in the garden into the evening.
+Lesson: If your garden is accessible on known potential vandalism days, like the last day of school, schedule a pot luck, or hang out there, or rotate folks being in the garden into the evening.

-Check back for the more lessons from this year and have an awesome day!
+Subscribe for the more organic gardening tips and have an awesome day!
 Debby

 Why Growing Dry Beans is So Awesome